-SILSSA is the Student Association for the Pratt School of Information community, as well as the Student branch of the ALA for Pratt– If you’re an enrolled student at the School of Information, you’re already a member of SILSSA!
+PALA is a student group for the Pratt School of Information community, and we act as the student branch of the ALA for Pratt– If you’re an enrolled student at the School of Information, you’re already a member of PALA!

 Here’s a quick overview of what we’ve got coming up:

 Stay tuned for information about upcoming tours, panels, and workshops this semester, and join us at our monthly general meeting.
 Be sure to check our twitter for updates!